What are the 4 P’s of Marketing?

 4. Place (or Distribution)

 Place involves choosing the place where products are to be made available for sale.
-The primary motive of managing trade channels is to ensure that the product is readily available to the customer at the right time and place and to sustain the service for prolonged periods of time.
+The primary motive of managing trade channels is to ensure that the product is readily available to the customer at the right time and place.
 It also involves decisions regarding the placing and pricing of wholesale and retail outlets.